karol11/l_async/README.md

 void calc_tree_size_async(const async_dir& root, function<void(int)> callback);
 ```

-This API is async, that allows us to speed-up our tasks because our thread doesn't have to wait on `next`/`get size` blocking calls, and even more, it allows us to traverse many subdirectories in parallel, but on the other hand our async code will be very tricky and cumbersome:
+This API is async, that allows us to speed-up our tasks because our thread doesn't have to wait on `get_next_item`/`get size` blocking calls, and even more, it allows us to traverse many subdirectories in parallel, but on the other hand our async code will be very tricky and cumbersome:
-- Our data structures have to preserve `async_stream` instances across asynchronous iterations of `async_stream::next` calls.
+- Our data structures have to preserve `async_stream` instances across asynchronous iterations of `async_stream::get_next_item` calls.
 - We have to support the nested-recursive or parallel-co-existing iteration contexts with data and results.
 - We need to organize some reactive result delivery and callbacks notification mechanisms.
 - `std::unique_ptr`s are not copy-constructible, so `std::function`s, should we elect to use them, can't store these pointers in their capture blocks.